The Best Standard For Data Protection

 In particular, we have implemented the data security concept and added a separate data processing agreement following the guidelines of BDSG.

 Further Questions or Concerns?

-Please don’t hesitate to contact our team if you have questions or concerns regarding our privacy and data security policy.
+Please do not hesitate to contact our team if you have questions or concerns regarding our privacy and data security policy.
 We are happy to clarify all data security matters to you, whether you are a student, educator or any other type of user.

 According to https://gdpr-info.eu/art-4-gdpr/